 5. Unclear presentation goal

 This may not be a strictly visual mistake, but it influences all data presentation challenges I mentioned above.
-You may have super-looking data charts, clear to understand, but if your audience asks at the end “Nice, but what is it good for?”, then the presentation may be wasted time for you and the audience.
+You may have super looking data charts, clear to understand, but if your audience asks at the end “Nice, but what is it good for?”, then the presentation may be wasted time for you and audience.
 Therefore, think about it before you start making any data visuals.

 When putting together a presentation, make sure you know what is your goal, what you want to achieve by showing your data.
 What’s the story and morale behind data?

 Cure: Define the goal of your talk before preparing the presentation.
-Write it on a piece of paper, whiteboard in the office to have it in front of your eyes when working on slide content.
+Write it on a paper, white board in the office to have it in the front of your eyes when working on slides content.
 State it at the presentation beginning, too, so your reader knows what to expect.

 Summing up data presentation issues